kevhill/data_config/README.md

 ## Overview

 This is a small library to manage configuring python applications.
-It uses the dataclass functionality introduced in python 3.7 and attempts to make configuration consistent across development, production, and interactive coding environments.
-The core features to enables this are:
+It started as a desire to explore the type annotation functionality added to python, and build a consistent and flexible means of defining configurations.

 - Loading from multiple sources, with automatic fallback
   - Runtime configuration